 And once Albus had been driven from the school, which Tom would have certainly learned quickly enough either from Snape directly or through the Umbridge-»Fudge-»Malfoy grapevine, Snape wouldn’t have had much of an excuse not to.

 I do now think that Snape may have been ordered to end those lessons.
-He would have passed word to Albus about it, but he had no choice but to comply (which might explain Albus’s lack of anger at Snape over having put a stop to them).
+He’d have passed word to Albus about it, but he had no choice but to comply (which might explain Albus’s lack of anger at Snape over having put a stop to it).
 That might also make sense of the only hiccup in the whole planned “exit strategy” hypothesis, in which Albus’s last statement to Harry was an exhortation to concentrate on the Occlumency lessons.

 Instead, Tom spent the Summer term concentrating on Harry.